 You may have heard about some dubious tactics like renting in a catchment area and other slightly fraudulent doings to beat the school admission process.
 In this article, we will explain what people try to do, how the system works and why going down the dark path might not be the best idea.

 Let’s get down to it.

 Table of Contents

 How do school catchment areas work

-Depending on the popularity of the school, the distance may vary from a few miles away to within a hundred metres away.
-It’s doubtful that children will get admitted if they live outside of the catchment area – make sure you weigh off the possibilities by the following handy websites: admissionsday.co.uk and www.192.com/schools/.
+Depending on the school’s popularity, the distance may vary from a few miles away to within a hundred metres away.
+It’s doubtful that children will get admitted if they live outside of the catchment area – make sure you weigh off the possibilities by the following handy websites: admissionsday.co.uk.

 Tricks that parents use to secure a place at specific schools for their children

 - “We live with our relatives” version

 Chances that your children get admitted to the desired school are low – school councils do their “homework”, and if you get busted, you may even get fined.
 As rare as that may be, it’s not worth the risk to be taken to court.